aquasecurity/trivy/docs/docs/coverage/language/golang.md

 | Binaries |      ✅      | Exclude          |                  -                   | ✅[^4]  |                Not needed                |

 !!! note
-    When scanning Go projects, Trivy scans only dependencies of the project, and will not detect vulnerabilities of application itself.
+    When scanning Go projects (go.mod), Trivy scans only dependencies of the project, and does not detect vulnerabilities of application itself.
     For example, when scanning the Docker binary, Trivy might find vulnerabilities in Go modules that Docker depends on, but won't find vulnerabilities of Docker itself.
-Similarly, when scanning the code of Kubernetes, Kubernetes vulnerabilities will not be found.

 ### Go Modules
 Depending on Go versions, the required files are different.